Test Center Requirements

-CLEP welcomes institutions as test centers that can meet the following requirements:
+CLEP welcomes test centers that can meet the following requirements:

 - If housed at an institution of higher education or a secondary school, is accredited by a recognized educational agency or association.

 - Able to administer a minimum of 50 CLEP exams per year.

 - Has a designated room for testing that can be secured.

 - Able to supply the required equipment, space, and staff for delivering CLEP exams.
 No minimum number of testing workstations is required.

 - Has a designated professional to maintain test security during CLEP exam administration.

 - Provides dedicated proctoring.

 - Able to start testing within 45 days of setting up the CLEP iBT testing environment.

 Staff Qualification Requirements

 One of the first steps in organizing a CLEP test center is the selection of a Primary Test Center Administrator (TCA) to manage and administer the overall testing program, although not necessarily to act as on-site supervisor.
 Much of the success of any institution's CLEP testing program is due to the efforts of the Primary TCA.
 The CLEP Primary TCA functions as a vital link between the testing program and the faculty, administrators, and students.
 He or she must hold a bachelor's degree and may not be involved as an instructor or student in any courses, workshops, or tutoring activities that involve test questions similar in content to those in the CLEP exams.
 He or she should also have familiarity with administering standardized exams.

 70% of CLEP test-takers said their CLEP credits made a difference in their ability to finance tuition and other fees.